Course

 Continuing Education Statement(s) and Disclosure Information

-Successful Completion: Successful completion of this activity, which includes participating in the educational offering, participating in the evaluation process, and completing the verification of attendance, enables the learner to satisfy the requirements for continuing education.
+Successful Completion of this activity, which includes participating in the educational offering, participating in the evaluation process, and completing the verification of attendance, enables the learner to satisfy the requirements for continuing education.

-No speaker or planning committee member has a relevant financial interest.
+No planning committee member or speaker has a relevant financial relationship.

 Module Descriptions